 We took up with Transport for London the complaints with acceptance of cards issued outside London’ by some bus drivers and card readers on London buses.

-In response to our complaints the Customer Service Adviser, Transport for London Customer Services has provided a copy of the relevant page from the ‘London Bus Drivers’ Guide’ which can be shown to drivers in case of difficulty. (see below)
+In response the Customer Service Adviser, Transport for London Customer Services has provided a copy of the relevant page from the ‘London Bus Drivers’ Guide’ which can be shown to drivers in case of difficulty. (see below)

-We strongly recommend that you print a copy of this if you are planning a visit to London and plan to use your bus pass.
-London Bus Drivers Guide page114
+We recommend that you print a copy of this if you are planning a visit to London and plan to use your bus pass.
+London Bus Drivers Guide page 114

-Plase help us to help others by giving your feedback on your experience (good or not so good) using a bus pass in London, but issued outside London.
+Please help us to help others by giving your feedback on your experience (good or not so good) using a bus pass in London, but issued outside London.
 Use the contact form below, and include please the issuing area e.g Staffordshire.
-No names or email addresses will be published.
+No email addresses will be published.